 Want to get your pupils excited about writing?
 Find out about BBC Radio 2's 500 Words and spark their interest with lesson plans, activity sheets, and much more.

-500 Words is one of the world's largest writing competitions.
+This year marks the 10th anniversary of the 500 Words story-writing competition, the largest of its kind in the world for children.
 It has one aim: to encourage children to realise that, no matter what their background or education, their imagination matters.
-Last year, the competition received over 135,000 entries, and the winners and runners-up had their stories read to over 10 million people on the radio.
+Last year, the competition received almost 113,000 entries, and the winners and runners-up had their stories read to millions of people on the BBC Radio 2’s Breakfast Show, hosted by Zoe Ball.
 The winning pupils won a Chris-Evans-sized (1.88m) stack of books, in addition to 500 books for their schools.

 The BBC and Oxford University Press have worked in collaboration to create a huge number of teaching resources to support pupils' creative writing.
 From exciting live lessons to activity sheets, you can find everything you need to help your pupils write amazing stories right here.